m4rw3r/Inject-Framework/README.rst

 and ``__invoke($env)`` which performs the middleware logic and then (if the middleware logic allows) forwards the request to the next middleware or endpoint.

+The main reason for the usage of an interface is that it is not feasible to inject the next middleware using the constructor of a middleware, mainly because it will not be as fast or flexible in PHP as it is in ruby.

 Here is an example middleware which´checks for the $_GET parameter "go" and returns a 404 if it cannot find it::